nationalarchives/dig/README.md

 Having followed the steps under 'Installing Composer' type ```vendor/bin/phpunit -c phpunit.xml``` from within the ```tna-base``` directory to run Unit Tests for the project.

 Note: PhpStorm allows for PHPUnit integration - allowing your tests to be run automatically.
 Search the JetBrains website to find out how to configure this.

+## Running the application locally

+To run the application locally using the PHP development server type `php -S localhost:8000` at the command line from the project root and visit localhost:8000 from a web browser.